 We booked my husband a flight the next day to plead with the cultural office for expedited processing.
 We were fortunate that they were extremely accommodating and, after pleas from both my husband and mother-in-law, they were able to grant us a visa quickly (Thank you Miami Consulate!).

 Double, triple, and quadruple check the restrictions when travelling, especially when there is a global pandemic.
 Last minute visa-applications: 0/10, do not recommend.

-The trouble started in Orlando, with Florida doing what it does best: Raining.
+The trouble started in Orlando, with Florida doing what it does best: raining.
 Rain and thunderstorms hit just as our plane touched down.
-Passengers were unloaded, they began preparing to unload the flight’s bags, and then the alarm sounded.
+Passengers were unloaded, but as they began preparing to unload the flight’s bags, the alarm sounded.
 The ramp was closed.
 For 2 hours.
 There was a lot of back and forth after those two hours – The ramp would open for 5 minutes, close down for 10, open for 5 again… until 3 hours passed and finally all other flights had taken off to their destinations.
 Except ours.

 The crew were a bit later than expected, and take-off did not happen until 10:47 PM, giving us a very short window to make our next flight.
 As we rushed through San Francisco Airport, we wondered if we would make it on time.
 We arrived as they were calling my name to verify my documents, but when all was said and done, we had a slight delay on that flight as well.

 When we got into Taipei, we had to enter the conveyer belt of quarantine.
 First step: SIM card.
 The police call to check in on you daily during quarantine and your number also serves as a way to track your location while you are meant to be isolating.
 Then we had to ensure we had our declaration certificate filled out correctly.
 Then COVID Testing, and finally we had to go through the normal routes of entry.
 Like customs.